michaellynn/michaellynn.github.io/_posts/2015-07-26-exploring-os-x-preview-signatures.md

 Progress - now we're working with a "PVSignaturePayload".

-Again, let's look at what we data we have, and then compare that against the contents of "PVSignaturePayload.h" from our earlier class-dump run:
+Again, let's look at what data we have, and then compare that against the contents of "PVSignaturePayload.h" from our earlier class-dump run:

     >>> decrypted_plist['$objects'][1]
     {